kaarebs/hcenkrow/README.md

 ## Installation

-You will need python and wxpython to make is run
+You will need python and wxpython to make it run

 ## Usage